 PEDro is produced on a not-for-profit basis with financial support from industry partners, granting bodies, and donations from organisations and individuals.
 Help PEDro grow by making a donation or contacting us to discuss a partnership.

-We gratefully acknowledge the generous support provided by the Australian Physiotherapy Association, Motor Accident Insurance Commission, Chartered Society of Physiotherapy and American Physical Therapy Association.
+We gratefully acknowledge the generous support provided by the Australian Physiotherapy Association and Chartered Society of Physiotherapy.
 More information about our supporters is available on the PEDro Supporters page.